 About the Biospecimen Collection Grants

 The Biospecimen Collection Grants aim to support research on priority health issues affecting the NSW population, such as childhood obesity, cancer, diabetes, heart disease and rare genetic conditions.
-These collections will also be an important research asset that will help make a difference to the health of the community for generations to come.

-Grant funds can be used over a four-year period for:
+Individual Grants of up to $100,000 can be used over a four-year period for:

 - biospecimen collection, transport to NSWHSB, receipt, processing and storage